1946–47 Syracuse Nationals season: Founding of franchise and season highlights

-On August 7, 1946, Syracuse announced former professional basketball player and head coach Bennie Borgmann had been hired as the team's first head coach.
+On August 7, 1946, Syracuse announced former professional basketball player turned head coach Bennie Borgmann had been hired as the team's first head coach.
 At the time, Borgmann was the manager of the Rochester Red Wings minor league baseball team.
 He had a previous connection to the local area, having served as the manager of the Syracuse Chiefs minor league baseball team in 1941.
 Following the 1946 baseball season, Borgmann resigned his position as Red Wings manager, remaining with the St. Louis Cardinals organization as a scout.

 By August 1946, newspapers were referring to the team as the Nationals or, alternatively, as the Nats.

 The Nationals started preseason drills on October 21, with 30 players reporting.

 After the NBL season schedule had been finalized, the New York Guard issued a ruling prohibiting the use of any armory in the state for competitive sports on Sundays.
 Ten of the Nationals' 22 home games had been scheduled for Sunday evenings.
 The Nationals' appeal for an exception to the ruling was denied.
 The Nationals contacted opponents slated to play at the Armory on Sundays to begin the process of rescheduling the games.
 In the aftermath, Syracuse mayor Frank Costello announced a committee would be formed for the purpose of finding a way to make the article available for a wide variety of sporting events in the city.

 The Nationals and Toledo Jeeps met in the NBL's season opener at the University of Toledo's Field House on November 7, 1946.
 Leading by a point with 10 minutes to play, the Jeeps closed the game on a 14–1 run to earn a 57–43 victory.
-Bob Nugent scored 11 points to lead Syracuse.
+Bob Nugent scored 11 points to lead Syracuse that night.

 The Nationals took the Armory floor for their home opener against the Youngstown Bears with an 0–2 record.
 After falling behind be seven points at halftime, Syracuse rallied in the second half for a 67–64 victory.
 Johnny Gee scored 17 points, 10 in the second half, to lead the Nationals.

+Draft picks

+Entering this season, the National Basketball League would utilize their own draft system that would be considered similar to what the NFL has done for the NFL draft.
+As such, the 1946 NBL draft would be considered the first ever professional basketball draft ever done, even before the 1947 BAA draft that was done by the soon to be rivaling Basketball Association of America.
+Because of that fact, the Syracuse Nationals would participate in the inaugural 1946 NBL draft, which had occurred sometime during the 1946–47 season's offseason period before that season officially began for the NBL.
+However, as of 2026, no records of what the Nationals' draft picks might have been for the NBL have properly come up, with any information on who those selections might have been for Syracuse (especially since the Syracuse Nationals franchise would be considered an expansion franchise for the NBL this season) being lost to time in the process.